-6.2 Adherence to the Trust policy
+5.2 Adherence to the Trust policy

-The headteacher is ultimately responsible for ensuring that staff in school adhere to the trust policy and other statutory, non-statutory and local authority guidance.
+The Headteacher is ultimately responsible for ensuring that staff in school adhere to the trust policy and other statutory, non-statutory and local authority guidance.
 The strategic oversight of this and much of the day-to-day operational aspects are delegated to the SLT Attendance Lead and the Attendance Officer.

-6.3 Implementation of a local school attendance protocol
+5.3 Implementation of a local school attendance protocol

 Each school has a local school attendance protocol that links directly to this policy.
-The protocol provides detail on specific aspects, including named individuals with key roles identified above; specific information about the school day, e.g. start and finish times; and how the school recognises and celebrates high attendance.
+The protocol provides detail on specific aspects, including named individuals with key roles identified above;

+specific information about the school day, e.g. start and finish times; and how the school recognises and celebrates high attendance.

-6.4 Effective monitoring and tracking of attendance
+5.4 Effective monitoring and tracking of attendance

-Trust schools use, analyse and report on data at appropriate levels and times: daily (Attendance Officer), weekly (tutors/classteachers), at least weekly (SLT Attendance Lead), at least monthly (HT/SLT).
-Meaningful analysis is predicated on the attendance register being accurate and up to date (see Section 7).
+Trust schools use, analyse and report on data at appropriate levels and times: daily (Attendance Officer), weekly (tutors/class teachers), at least weekly (SLT Attendance Lead), at least monthly (HT/SLT).
+Meaningful analysis is predicated on the attendance register being accurate and up to date (see Section 6).

-6.5 Implementation of the Trust Graduated Attendance Strategy
+5.5 Implementation of the Trust Graduated Attendance Strategy (GAS)

-The headteacher is ultimately responsible for ensuring that the Trust Graduated Attendance Strategy is implemented effectively through holding individuals in school accountable for their work.
-The trust will Quality Assure this implementation through its governance mechanisms, including Challenge Days and the PRAG.
+The Headteacher is ultimately responsible for ensuring that the Trust Graduated Attendance Strategy is implemented effectively through holding individuals in school accountable for their work.
+The trust will Quality Assure this implementation through its governance mechanisms, including Challenge Days and the Trust site visits.